kokopepe/powershellcreatingtime/part1/TheParetoCmdlets/paretocmdlets.md

 `Where-Object` is used to filter objects out of the pipeline based on specified criteria.

-### Key features of Where-Object:

 - Removes or filters objects based on conditions you specify
-- Works well in combination with `Select-Object` for powerful data manipulation

 ### Example:
 ````powershell